Closedness and invertibility for the sum of two closed operators: The sum of non-commuting operators

 \section{The sum of non-commuting operators}

-In this section we consider sums of possibly non-commuting operators and show, under certain assumptions, closedness and invertibility.
-We follow three steps.
-First, under our commutation assumption, we {\em perturb} the Da Prato and Grisvard formula from the left in order to construct an unbounded left inverse of the sum.
-Then, under the same assumption, we do similar perturbation from the right and construct an approximation of a right inverse.
-Finally, by employing the extra properties of the boundedness of the $H^\infty$-calculus and the $ON$-boundedness we show that indeed the above two constructions give the inverse of the sum.
-For the first step, we start by applying certain fractional powers to the Da Prato and Grisvard formula as follows.
+In this section we consider sums of possibly non-commuting operators satisfying Condition \ref{c3} and show closedness and invertibility.
+Firstly, we perturb the Da Prato and Grisvard formula from the left in order to construct an unbounded left inverse of the sum.
+Then, we do similar perturbation from the right and construct an approximation of the right inverse.
+Finally, by employing the extra properties of the boundedness of the $H^\infty$-calculus and the $ON$-sectoriality we show that the above two constructions give the inverse of the sum.
+We start by applying certain fractional powers to the Da Prato and Grisvard formula as follows.